We ♥︎ honesty! We may earn a commission through affiliate links on this page at no extra cost to you.

 Do the days seem to drag by, and no matter how much sleep you get, it never seems like it is enough?
 If this sounds like you, keep reading!
 Learn how Schisandra Chinensis benefits over 6 vital body functions.

 What Is Schisandra Berry?

-An adaptogenic herb is any herb that is generally non-toxic, and promotes and supports the body’s ability to handle stress, while simultaneously reducing any damaging effects that stress may have on physiological functioning.
+An adaptogenic herb is an herb that is generally non-toxic and promotes and supports the body’s ability to handle stress, while simultaneously reducing any damaging effects that stress may have on physiological functioning.

 Schisandra berries are one such herb- these medicinal berries have been used in Traditional Chinese Medicine (TCM) for thousands of years, and is even mentioned in the oldest known Chinese herbal- which dates back to the first century BC!

 Schisandra Chinensis, also called “Schizandra”, has many health benefits.
 Some of the most well-known of these include its ability to reduce the signs of aging, increase energy and endurance, help treat fatigue, support liver function, act as a cough suppressant, and it is used as a male sexual tonic.

 Schisandra is full-to-bursting with antioxidants!
 This leads to far more than just protection against premature aging, but also prevents damage due to free-radicals, reduces inflammation, and supports non-specific immunologic actions.

 Furthermore, the antioxidant action as well as other synergistic effects of the many phytochemicals found in Schisandra have shown anti-cancer and anti-tumor activity in clinical studies.

 The antioxidants and liver detoxifying actions support healthy and beautiful skin by helping the eliminatory organs to function properly, resulting in skin that no longer needs to take on the extra work of filtering toxins.